preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 input.MaxDistance = 1.50;               % Maximum distance (pixels) 1.5

 % Image blending and panorama
-input.sigmaN = 10;                  % Standard deviations of the normalised intensity error
+input.gain_derivation = 1;          % Two types of gain matrix derivations 1 or 2 (both leads to same results with some roundoffs) input.sigmaN = 10;                  % Standard deviations of the normalised intensity error
 input.sigmag = 0.1;                 % Standard deviations of the gain
 input.resizeImage = 1;              % Resize input images